McStasMcXtrace/Schools/2022/ESS_May_June_2022/Day2_Friday_June_3rd/06_Exercise_powder_diffractometer/README.md

 - Perform the simulation (You may want to add a beamstop component after the sample to avoid the direct beam in the detector)
 - Explain the output
 - Introduce an instrument parameter called theta to the simulation
-- Place a single 10 mm wide TOF detector at an angle theta 1 m from the sample
+- Place a single 10 mm wide TOF detector at an angle 2 theta = 90 $^\circ$  1 m from the sample
 - Run the simulation and calculate the scattering vector $q$ and the resolution, $dq$, considering the full neutron path

 Typically powder diffraction experiments are performed with $dq/q \approx 10^{-3}$ at the 90 degree scattering angle.
 In order to improve and control the resolution we introduce a chopper.
 It is beneficial to place a chopper as close to the source as possible, at the ESS that is approximately 6.5 m after the source due to shielding.